Animal health

 Actions taken by Cambodia: Cambodia temporarily suspended imports of pigs from neighbouring countries [reference1, reference2], in-country pig movement control has also been strengthened [reference3, reference4, reference5] according to media.

 Actions taken by Thailand: DLD implements ASF contingency plan with clinical practice guidelines [reference1] while the provinces monitor and follow-up the situation in accordance with the guidelines [reference2].
 DLD is promoting the improvement of disease prevention systems and biosafety on farms according to media [reference3], and also raising awareness and strengthening border control to stop illegal import of pork products from affected countries [reference4].
-On 19 June 2024, Thailand has temporary suspended importation/transit of live domestic/wild pigs and their carcasses from India [reference5].
+According to the media, National Bureau of Agricultural Commodity and Food Standards (ACFS) shared the news and warn the public on ASF outbreak situation in Viet Nam [reference5].

 Actions taken by Myanmar: Various control measures including movement control, surveillance, official carcass disposal have been implemented and raised awareness on good animal husbandry practices [reference].